VillagerUnknown/VillagerCoin-Bookkeeping/README.md

 * Each Ledger includes the date created, date updated, number of records (pages), the total amount from catalogued receipts in copper coins, and the generation on copied Ledgers.
 * Every page in the Ledger represents a catalogued stack of receipts consisting of the date the receipt was created, the name of the receipt, and the total amount of the receipt in copper coins.
 * Ledgers can be duplicated and players can continue to add receipts to the duplicated Ledgers, if there are less than 100 pages in the Ledger.
 Duplicated ledgers are custom named as "Copied {ItemName}" and a generation tooltip is appended.
+* Ledgers include any custom messages on Receipts.
+This includes custom names and, if different from the default thank-you message, the custom thank-you message.

-_Players can custom name Ledgers after crafting them to keep the custom name.
-They will also maintain their custom name as more receipts are added._
+_When crafting Ledgers, they will keep the custom name from Book and Quill's.
+Ledgers maintain their custom name as more receipts are added._

 ### Crafting Ledgers